Decline of woodland birds in the Mount Lofty Ranges

 The Mount Lofty Ranges of South Australia is nationally recognised for its ecological significance as one of Australia’s ‘biodiversity hotspots’.
 The region supports a remote island of native woodland that is separated by hundreds of kilometres from similar habitat in south-eastern Australia.

-The Mount Lofty Ranges Woodland Bird Monitoring Program is a long-term monitoring program, initiated by Professor Hugh Possingham, Drew Tyre and Dr Scott Field in 1999.
+The Mount Lofty Ranges Woodland Bird Monitoring Program (MLRWBMP) is a long-term monitoring program, initiated by Professor Hugh Possingham, Drew Tyre and Dr Scott Field in 1999.
 It aims to collect & assess evidence for population declines in woodland birds through repeated surveys of 165 sites throughout the Mount Lofty Ranges – from Kaiserstuhl Sanctuary in the north to Deep Creek Conservation Park in the south.
-Click here for the large MLR Bird Sites Map.
+Click here for the MLR Bird Sites Map.

-By observing, recording and understanding the changes happening to a group of bird species, we can contribute to regional conservation management through landscape scale decision making.
+By observing, recording and understanding the changes happening to a group of bird species, we can contribute to regional conservation management through landscape-scale decision making.
 The program also represents one of the few long-term regional-scale studies of a group of bird species in Australia.

 In addition to bird population data, vegetation condition information has been collected at monitoring sites and can be used to further our understanding of habitat and its influence on woodland birds.
-The project has established excellent baseline information on the broad range of bird species found in Stringybark and Blue Gum Woodlands of the Mount Lofty Ranges.
+The project has established excellent baseline information on the broad range of bird species found in Stringybark and Pink Gum-Blue Gum Woodlands of the Mount Lofty Ranges.
 It is a truly unique and precious dataset.

 Results from the past 23 years show that some large generalist bird species and Cuckoos are becoming more common, while many smaller insectivorous and frugivorous birds are becoming less common.
 More than half of all species (38/65) have declined, while 11 species have significantly increased.